DevMiser/Lumina_Frame/README.md

 ## Run the Program

 Make sure your Waveshare DSI display is connected and your USB speakerphone is plugged in.
-Then open a terminal, navigate to the Lumina folder, activate the virtual environment, and run the program:
+Then open a terminal, navigate to the Lumina folder, activate the virtual environment, and run the program by entering these commands:

 ```
 cd /home/pi/Lumina